-- 1. He or she cannot engage in any substantial gainful activity because of a physical or mental condition, and - 2.
-A physician determines that the disability has lasted or can be expected to last continuously for at least a year or can lead to death.
+1. He or she cannot engage in any substantial gainful activity because of a physical or mental condition and

+2. A physician determines that the disability has lasted or can be expected to last continuously for at least a year or can lead to death.

-Physician's Statement (keep for your records) I certify that ame of disabled person was permanently and totally disabled on January 1, 1976, or January 1 attention of the date retired after 1976, enter the date retired. • • Physician: Sign your name on either line A or B below.
-A The disability has lasted or can be expected to last continuously for at least a year N D .
-B There is no reasonable probability that the disabled condition will ever improve Physician's signature Date Physician's signature Date Physician's name Physician's address
+Physician's Statement (keep for your records)

+I certify that

+Na Name of disabled person

+was permanently and totally disabled on January 1, 1976, or Jan date he or she retired.
+If retired after 1976, enter the date retired y and totally disabled on the

+Physician: Sign your name on either line A or B below.

+Physician's signature Date

+B There is no reasonable probability that the disabled condition will ever improve

+Physician's signature Date

+Physician's name Physician's address